Welcome to the QVCC Center For Teaching page!

 The system-wide Center For Teaching supports and develops all-college activities such as the annual Barnes Seminar, the Spirit of Teaching Workshop, the New Faculty Workshop, and the Schwab Institute for Academic Leadership.
 Annually, each college receives a budget to support and stimulate Center For Teaching activities on its campus.

-At Quinebaug Valley Community College the current Center For Teaching contacts are Jakob Spjut (CFT Chair and Teaching and Learning Consultant (TLC)) and Brian Donohue-Lynch (Statewide CFT Steering Committee Representative), who work together with the members of the CFT Committee to develop and provide a range of resources and activities for professional development for both full and part-time faculty.
+At Quinebaug Valley Community College the current Center For Teaching contact is Jakob Spjut (CFT Chair and Teaching and Learning Consultant (TLC)), who works with the members of the CFT Committee to develop and provide a range of resources and activities for professional development for both full and part-time faculty

 QVCC Center for Teaching Committee Chair